CodeYourFuture/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Calling console.log(f1()) runs f1(), which logs 10 (the global x) and returns undefined, so undefined is printed.
+Then, console.log(y) causes a ReferenceError because y is block-scoped inside f1() and not accessible outside.

 ## Question 3